lasallecms/lasallecms-l5-flagship/README.md

 LaSalle Software is my Laravel 5.1 based web application software.

-LaSalle Software is comprised primarily of inter-related packages.
-This is the only app that I offer, whose sole purpose is to serve as our LaSalle-Laravel starting point.
+LaSalle Software is comprised of inter-related packages that work together.
+This flagship app is the starting point for LaSalle Software based apps.

 ## Description

-LaSalle Software is crafted with love and care for myself; and, for my clients.

-LaSalle Software is Free Open Source Software.
-However, it is not an open source project.
-There is no commitment to bring online documentation to fruition, nor to bring to fruition other facets associated with running an open source project.

-LaSalle Software makes custom web applications economically accessible to clients who would otherwise turn to Joomla or WordPress (my own specialties, which is why I mention 'em).
-We need to craft web applications, not build websites, for ourselves.

-The Laravel Framework for PHP, version 5.1, is the hottest such framework out there.
-For all its tremendous technical achievements, L5.1 represents an economic achievement, bringing down the cost of undertaking web applications.

-However, getting from the superb Laravel Framework to your actual web application is a big leap.
-My LaSalle Software is this leap.

-LaSalle Software, especially the LaSalle Content Management System, is offered as Free Open Source Software for the purpose of making the LaSalle-Laravel web application combination economically accessible -- for myself, and for my clients.

-[Caveat: sometimes, it won't be so feasible.
-We are still at the beginnings of this shift.]

-LaSalle Software: web app power, website prices.

-## Straight Ahead Software

-LaSalle Software is straight ahead software.
-No funny business.
-No proprietary crap.
-No weirdness to frustrate other devs.

-Anyone who knows Laravel will understand my software (and will note the "LaraCast-y" influences).
+Laravel 5.1 is a superb PHP framework.
+I am very happy that I chose to specialize in Laravel.

+Laravel is not in-and-of-itself a ready-made web application that you just unfurl and your basic site is there.
+For instance, there is no built-in blog.
+By design.
+Laravel is a framework with which to build your web app.
+It is not itself a web app.

+I set out to create the extra web app "infrastructure" based on Laravel.
+A ready-made blog.
+A ready-made administration site.
+A ready-made user management piece.
+The type of thing that are common to most web applications.
+This web app "infrastructure" became LaSalle Software.

+Central to LaSalle Software is the LaSalle Content Management System.
+Created as a suite of inter-related packages, LaSalleCMS is "the blog"; and, serves as the foundation for building out web applications.

 ## Administrative Form Automation

+Once I had LaSalleCMS to the point where I could actually build out custom web apps, I started building out my own web apps.
+In so doing, I discovered that there "had to be a better" way to create administration forms, because hand crafting the forms in general, and hand crafting the forms within LaSalle Software, took a lot of time.

+So I created LaSalle's Administrative Form Automation that automates much of the "spinning up" of the forms.

 There is only one area that is unabashedly "Bob-ish": my administrative form automation.
 This area, properly so, is not addressed in the Framework.
 There are many ideas out there about streamlined ways to create administration forms.
 However, I need a version that fits my LaSalle Software.
 So I came up with my own innovation to address this need.

 Admin form automation represents an important economic feature.
-Without having to hand-craft the admin forms, we speed up "spinning up" web app packages.
+Without having to hand-craft the admin forms, "spinning up" web app packages got a whole lot faster.

+My admin form automation is deeply inspired by the fabulous [Akeeba Framework on Framework](https://github.com/akeeba/fof), which was the basis for my LaSalleMart ecommerce extension for Joomla 3.x.

+Admin form automation is the most "bespoke" aspect of LaSalle Software (IMO), as I innovated to satisfy a deep fundamental need.

 ## Security